OxWearables/dnanexus-stepcount/README.md

 ## 🔁 Running on Multiple Files

-The most straightforward approach to process multiple files is to submit one `dx run` command per file.
+The most straightforward way to process multiple files is to submit one `dx run` command per file.
 The example below shows how to automate this using standard Unix commands (it also works in the Windows Anaconda Prompt).

-First, you'll need to generate a list of file paths to process.
+First, you'll need to generate a list of file paths you want to process.
 In this example, we're working with UK Biobank accelerometer data (about 100,000 files).
-We use the `dx find data` command to filter by field ID 90001 (UK Biobank ID for accelerometry), and then use `awk` to extract just the file paths:
+We use the [`dx find data`](https://documentation.dnanexus.com/user/objects/searching-data-objects#searching-across-objects-in-the-current-project) command to filter by field ID 90001 (UK Biobank ID for accelerometry), and then use [`awk`](https://en.wikipedia.org/wiki/AWK) to extract just the file paths:

 ```console
 dx find data --property field_id=90001 | awk '{print $6}' > my-files.txt